9Quid/WindowsServer2022-Lab/01-Server-Setup/README.md

 ### Key Settings

-- create a custom NAT if using VMware to ensure internet access after assigning a static ip address
+- create a custom NAT if using VMware to ensure internet access after assigning a static ip address.

-- Rename your server and assign a static ip address before promoting it to a domain controller
+- Rename your server and assign a static ip address before promoting it to a domain controller.

-- Take regular snapshots so you can easily rollback in case of system crashes or failures
+- Take regular snapshots so you can easily rollback in case of system crashes or failures.

 ## Useful Commands